New Patients (202) 851-7554

 Tooth Extraction Washington DC

-If you need a tooth extraction due to overcrowding or wisdom teeth complications, you will likely not need a tooth replacement.
-Tooth extraction is one of the general dental care services we provide to the public in Washington, DC..
+If you need a tooth replacement due to overcrowding or wisdom teeth complications, you will likely not need a tooth replacement.
+Tooth extraction is one of the general dental care services we provide to the public in Washington, DC.

 Reasons For Tooth Extractions